-For the GS environment, the real workhorse, and a staple of many a musician's software library, is Music Writer from level of the software contains all program features, but the less expensive versions limit the number of lines on which you can work simultaneouly.
+For the GS environment, the real workhorse, and a staple of many a musician's software library, is Music Writer from Pygraphics.

-Pygraphics.
 Music Writer is a full-featured music-notation program, complete with MIDI recording and playback, quantizing (automatic correction of a player's errors in rhythm), and attractive hardcopy.
 Choose condensed type from the printer-options menu to get the best hardcopy quality, as in Figure 4.